andrey-helldar/official-fontface/README.md

 ## What does it do?

-The package contains official fonts of car dealers.
+The package contains official fonts of car dealers:

+* Daimler: Mercedes-Benz

 ## License